react-bootstrap/react-bootstrap/MAINTAINING.md

 GitHub by default does not publicly state that you are a member of the organization.
 Please feel free to change that setting for yourself so others will know who's helping out.
-That can be configured on [organization list](https://github.com/orgs/react-bootstrap/people) page.
+That can be configured on the [organization list](https://github.com/orgs/react-bootstrap/people) page.

 Being a maintainer is not an obligation.
 You can help when you have time and be